 The circumstances that gave rise to your injuries will determine which theory of liability is most appropriate to pursue in your case.
 In most motor vehicle accident cases, for example, plaintiffs pursue a defendant on the theory that the defendant was negligent.
 In such cases, you would need to establish by a preponderance of the evidence the defendant's duty, a breach of duty, actual and proximate causation, and actual damages.

 On the other hand, if an amputation is the result of a defective product, it may be possible to bring a product liability lawsuit against the manufacturer or another entity in the chain of distribution.
 Many product liability lawsuits are brought under a theory of strict liability.
 When using strict liability, you would need to establish that there was a manufacturing, design, or marketing defect, and that the defect harmed you.
-If strict liability applies, you will not need to establish a standard of care or that the manufacturer deviated from that standard.
+If strict liability applies, an amputation attorney in Los Angeles will not need to establish a standard of care or that the manufacturer deviated from that standard.

-At Sharifi Firm, PLC, our Los Angeles injury attorneys work hard to assert the rights of victims.
+At Sharifi Firm, APC, our Los Angeles attorneys work hard to assert the rights of victims.
 Since amputation can have long-lasting effects, it is important to retain an attorney who can thoroughly explore all of your legal options.
-If you need a motor vehicle accident lawyer or assistance with any other type of injury claim, call us at 1-866-422-7222 or use our online form to set up a free, no-obligation consultation.
+If you need a motor vehicle accident lawyer or assistance with any other type of injury claim, call us at (866) 422-7222 or use our online form to set up a free, no-obligation consultation.
 We also represent injured individuals in Rancho Cucamonga, Temecula, Riverside, and San Bernardino, among other Southern California cities.